harness-community/drone-get-maven-version/README.md

             image:  harnesscommunity/drone-maven-docker-image-builder
             settings:
                 pom_path:  path-to-your-maven-project
-                docker_image_name:  your-docker-image-name
-                docker_username: your-docker-username
-                docker_pat: your-docker-pat

 ### Plugin Options

-The Maven Docker Image Builder Plugin offers the following customization options:
+The Maven Docker Image Builder Plugin offers the following customization option:

 - **pom_path**: The path to your Maven project.
 You should replace ${POM_PATH} with the actual path to your Maven project.

-- **docker_image_name**: The name of your Docker image.
-Replace ${DOCKER_IMAGE_NAME} with your desired image name.

-- **docker_username**: Your docker username to log into docker hub registry.

-- **docker_pat**: Your docker PAT to authenticate the connection.

-These environment variables are crucial for configuring and customizing the behavior of the drone-maven-docker-image-builder plugin when executed as a Docker container.
-They allow you to provide specific values and project information required for building and tagging your Docker image.
+This environment variable is crucial for configuring and customizing the behavior of the drone-maven-docker-image-builder plugin when executed as a Docker container.

 ### Get Started with the Maven Docker Image Builder Plugin